Sustainability

 Reducing food loss

-The total passenger volume of m/s Finlandia and m/s Finbo Cargo in 2019 was more than 1.9 million and food is purchased for the ships for just over 3 million Euros a year.
+The total passenger volume of m/s Finlandia and m/s Finbo Cargo in 2023 was more than 2 million and food is purchased for the ships for just over 4 million euros a year.
 When passenger and food volumes are substantial, every little drop of less waste matters.
 On annual basis, even small improvements are significant.
-Our goal by 2025 is to reduce food loss by 30%.
+Our goal by 2025 is to reduce food loss by 30 %.

 To us high-quality and delicious food, sustainably made from local ingredients, is important and valuable.
 As we value the raw materials we use and the work we do, as well as the environmental benefits of reducing food loss, we want, together with our customers, to make an effort to reduce food loss.